defenseunicorns/delivery-aws-iac/doc/adr/0006-project-decisions.md

 Guiding Principles:
 * AWS is the target environment
 * zarf will be the GitOps mechanism for IaC
+* this project will provision requisite AWS resources to `zarf init` an EKS cluster and deploy bigbang
 * IL5 controls are met
 * make it simpler to deploy / update *the same* zarf package (base) across multiple environments
   - extensible to & for dev -> stg -> prd deployment values via the same base package